 Timothy M. McGeary is the Associate University Librarian for Digital Strategies and Technology for the Duke University Libraries.
-In his role, Tim provides leadership for digital strategies programs and information technology services and operations within the Duke University Libraries, including management of Data and Visualization Services, Digital Collections and Curation Services, Assessment and User Experience, and three departments within Information Technology Services.
-On behalf of the Duke University Libraries, Tim is the primary liaison to the Vice Provost of Research and the Office of Information Technology (OIT), as well as participates on a bi-monthly committee for Corporate Relations.
+In his role, Tim provides leadership for digital strategies programs and information technology services and operations within the Duke University Libraries, including develop the vision and leadership expectations for strategy, operations, and innovation for Assessment and User Experience Strategy, the Center Data and Visualization Sciences, Digital Collections & Curation Services, Digital Scholarship & Publishing Services, Library Systems & Integration Support, Scholarly Communications & Copyright, and Software Strategies & Platforms for the Duke University Libraries.
+On behalf of the Duke University Libraries, Tim is the primary liaison to the Office of Research & Innovation and the Office of Information Technology (OIT), as well as participates on a bi-monthly committee for Corporate Relations.

-Tim has presented nationally and regionally on technology development, multi-institutional collaboration, managing electronic resources, open source solutions, and the Open Library Environment (OLE).
+Tim has presented nationally and regionally on technology development, multi-institutional collaboration, managing electronic resources, and open source solutions.
 He is also published on topics of library technology and managing electronic resources as an investment portfolio.